 Save as a template (Advanced View only)

 - Please refer to the Notification Templates guide on how to create and save templates.
 (Save as a template does not appear if you are in the Simple View.)

-To send the message click on Next to go to the confirmation page, otherwise click on Cancel to cancel the message.
+- Click on Next to go to the confirmation page otherwise, click on Cancel to cancel the message.

-The Confirmation page will provide a summary of the message, which users and user groups will receive the message.
+- The Confirmation page will provide a summary of the message, which users and user groups will receive the message.

-To send the notification click on Send otherwise, click on Cancel.
+- To send the notification click on Send otherwise, click on Cancel.

-On the Notification Sent screen, you will get a delivery progress on the notification.
+- On the Notification Sent screen, you will get a delivery progress on the notification.